 Conveniently located less than two hours from most major cities in the United States, Getaway Houses are aesthetic studio cabins with big windows that let woodland light spill onto fresh-sheeted beds.
 Each cabin has a kitchenette and mini-bathroom (say hello to cozy glamping).
 The point?
 To relax, to walk outside and let your feet feel the crunch of leaves and the softness of soil, to allow yourself to escape the chaos of the big city while not being totally isolated, to settle into bed and read with a cup of coffee or tea (because there’s usually not much to do nearby beyond a quick hike or two), to make s’mores and share stories around a campfire.
 Tuck away your devices in Getaway’s cellphone lockbox and disconnect for a cottagecore weekend.

-P.S.
-If you use the code TOEDEN at checkout, you get $25 off your stay!
+Travel Tip: If you use our code TOEDEN at checkout, you get $25 off your stay!

 These Countryside Barns